sdinukad/egg-grid-overlay/README.md

 - **Persistent Memory:** The app saves its last position, so you only have to set it up once.
 - **Lightweight:** A single, tiny executable with minimal resource usage.
 It just works.

-## Quickstart Guide

-1. Run `grid_overlay.exe`.
-2. Press **Ctrl+Alt+G**.
-A border and title bar will appear, and the window will become solid.
-3. Go to your PC in-game.
-Drag and resize the grid window until it aligns perfectly with your PC boxes.
-4. Once aligned, press **Ctrl+Alt+G** or **ESC** to lock the grid.
-The borders will vanish, and the overlay will become click-through again.
-5. Happy hunting!

-To close the application, **right-click** its icon in the system tray and select **Exit**.

 ## Compiling From Source